auth0/docs/articles/connections/apple-siwa/set-up-apple.md

 1. On the Apple Developer Portal, go to **Certificates, IDs, & Profiles > Identifiers** and click the **blue plus icon** next to **Identifiers** to create a new App ID.
 2. Choose **App IDs** as the identifier type and click **Continue**.
-3. Provide a description and a Bundle ID (reverse-domain name style, e.g., `com.customdomain`).
+3. Provide a description and a Bundle ID (reverse-domain name style, e.g., `com.acme`).
 4. Scroll down and check **Sign In with Apple**.
 5. Click **Continue**, and then click **Register**.